-The Department of the Interior Flag (Department Flag) will be displayed or flown only in conjunction with the flag of the United States of America at the entrance to, near, or over all Department of the Interior-controlled installations.
+The Department of the Interior Flag (Department Flag) will be displayed or flown only in conjunction with the U.S. flag at the entrance to, near, or over all Department of the Interior-controlled installations.
 The flag should be displayed in the Offices of the Secretary, Solicitor, Assistant Secretaries, Inspector General, and the headquarters and regional headquarters of bureaus and offices.
-It may also be displayed or flown at official functions and special occasions, such as dedications, ceremonies, press conferences, etc. The Department flag will be flown at leased facilities which are solely occupied by the Department, where leasing arrangements (and GSA policy) permit.
+It may also be displayed or flown at official functions and special occasions.
+The Department flag will be flown at leased facilities which are solely occupied by the Department, where leasing arrangements (and GSA policy) permit.

 The use of a seal by the Department of the Interior is authorized and required by the Act of August 24, 1912 (37 Stat.
 498; 43 U.S.C.
 1460 et seq.).
 The seal consists of a male buffalo with the head and body in a left position, standing on a prairie, with mountains and a rising sun in the background, enclosed within two concentric circles, having the words "U.S. Department of the Interior" and the date "March 3, 1849" inscribed in the top and bottom arcs within these circles.
 The official seal is three dimensional and 15¼ inches in diameter.
 Any reproduction or use shall not vary in design or appearance.

-The use of emblems or insignia, which are not authorized by statute, to symbolize a bureau or office mission, must be approved by the appropriate program Assistant Secretary, the Director of the Office of Facilities and Administrative Services, and any other officials as needed, if required by legislation or Executive order.
+The use of emblems or insignia, which are not authorized by statute, to symbolize a bureau or office mission, must be approved by the appropriate program Assistant Secretary, the Director of OFAS and any other officials as needed, if required by legislation or Executive order.
 Before approval is granted, the emblem or insignia will be reviewed and evaluated for appropriate design, relationship of symbolism to mission and suitability of intended use.